If there’s anything that will scare you away from owning goats…

 At 3-4 weeks of age, the battle with parasites begins.
 Coccidia is a protozoan parasite; it lives in almost all goats, but in very few numbers, so it does not cause issues with a functioning immune system.
 In kids, their immune system is not fully developed, so they are extremely susceptible to coccidia.
 I recommend having kids on a natural coccidia prevention via natural dewormers.
 The two herbal blends I recommend are GI Soother and DWA from Fir Meadow LLC.
 I use GI Soother to target coccidia, and DWA for most other parasites.
 These two formulas can be started at 4 days old, and will give you a head start on parasite management and immune support.
 Your job at this age is to watch closely for signs of parasites or illnesses. ~ The Giving Goat

 Basically you’ll mix the herbal formula with water (I also like to add a tsp of honey to make it more palatable) and then use a drench gun like this one to give to each of your goats.
 You do have to wrangle them a bit, but I make sure to do it when I have them on the stand monthly for their hoof trimming — makes the process SO much easier.

 Here’s a video below of what it looks like to give your goat an herbal dewormer.

 Testing for Worm Infestation in Goats

-You can test for worms by bringing a sample in for inspection at a vet’s lab.
+You can test for worms by bringing a sample in for inspection at a vet’s lab or sending to Meadow Mist Labs.
 You can also learn how to do your own fecal testing on your goats by following the tutorial HERE.